-Novo Nordisk's main product areas are diabetes care, obesity care, and rare disease care.
-Novo Nordisk supplies nearly half the world's insulin, and our diabetes products reach nearly 35 million people worldwide, with more than 5 million receiving them through our access and affordability programmes.
+Novo Nordisk's main product areas are diabetes care, obesity care, rare disease, and other serious chronic diseases.
+Novo Nordisk supplies nearly half the world's insulin, and in 2023 we reached 41.6 million people living with diabetes and obesity worldwide, with more than 6.5 million people living with diabetes reached through our access and affordability programmes.
 We have research and development centres in Denmark, UK, US, mainland China and India.
-We have production sites in Denmark, France, US, Brazil, mainland China, Russia, Algeria, Iran, and Japan.
-We market our products in 170 countries.
+We have production sites in Denmark, France, US, Brazil, mainland China, Russia, Algeria, Iran and Japan.